cmu-db/15721-s24-ee1/proposal/final-presentation.md

 - 75%: First 7 operators working + integration with other components
 - 100%: All operators listed above working
 - 125%: TPC-H benchmark working

 ---

+# Design Goals

+- Robustness
+- Modularity
+- Extensibility
+- Forward Compatibility

+We made heavy use of `tokio` and `rayon` in our implementation.

+---